Basic Engineering

 • First large-scale plant

-In order to limit the time and material expenditure as much as possible, ENCOS also uses appropriate simulation programs in plant planning, e.g. ASPEN, in order to be able to calculate the respective basic process engineering operations.
+In order to limit the time and material expenditure as much as possible, DMT ENCOS also uses appropriate simulation programs in plant planning, e.g. ASPEN, in order to be able to calculate the respective basic process engineering operations.

 Material, mass and enthalpy balances regulation as the central task of a process engineer